pippinbarr/v-r-5/process/to-do.md

 ## Lighting tech

-- Try out a baked area light (as the only baked light in the game), make sure to check build size even if it works
+- **This worked out surprisingly well.** ~~Try out a baked area light (as the only baked light in the game), make sure to check build size even if it works~~
+- Try out the entire world being static with mixed lighting and baked global (check build size and appealingness)

 ## Island